Energy Dissipation Bounds for Autonomous Thermodynamic Cycles: Derivation

-\nextpart{Linear Response for Stochastic Control} To evaluate the term $\<\del\phi\>_{\th}$, we use a linear response approximation.
-For a fixed control parameter path $\th(\tau)$, the average linear response over all possible {\it microstate paths} is well understood~\cite{SivakCrooks12}.
+Since we are interested in a lower energetic bound, we consider the low dissipation regime where the $\bb x$ system is driven near-equilibrium.
+In this regime, we can use linear response to compute the thermodynamic friction of the $\bb x$ system.
+To evaluate the term $\<\del\phi_\alpha\>_{\th}$, we use a linear response approximation.
+For a fixed control parameter path $\th(\tau)$, the average linear response over all possible {\it microstate paths} is well understood~\cite{SivakCrooks12A}.
 Here we extend this result to an average over all possible microstate {\it and} control parameter paths.